ngrok/ngrok-docs/docs/integrations/miniorange/sso-saml.md

 To integrate ngrok with MiniOrange SSO, you will need to:

-1. Configure MiniOrange with the ngrok app
+1. Configure MiniOrange with the ngrok app.
-1. Configure ngrok with the SSO settings provided by MiniOrange
+1. Configure ngrok with the SSO settings provided by MiniOrange.

-## **Step 1**: Configure MiniOrange {#configure-miniorange}
+### **Step 1**: Configure MiniOrange {#configure-miniorange}

 1. Access [MiniOrange](https://www.miniorange.com/), and sign in using your MiniOrange administrator account.